KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 ### The copyright template jungle

-But here’s the problem:  although the purpose of these templates is to provide a clear and standardized way to declare copyright status, the practical reality is that the license tagging system—built over the years by the international Wikimedia community—has become very complex.
+But here’s the problem: although the purpose of these templates is to provide a clear and standardized way to declare copyright status, the practical reality is that the license tagging system — built over the years by the international Wikimedia community — has become very complex.
 The number of different copyright templates in use on Commons is enormous.

-To get a sense of this complexity, take a look at [this summary of the most common template types](https://commons.wikimedia.org/wiki/Commons:Copyright_tags) or explore this nested [overview of several thousand (!) copyright templates](https://commons.wikimedia.org/wiki/Category:License_tags) being used on Commons.
+To get a sense of this complexity, take a look at [this summary of the most common template types](https://commons.wikimedia.org/wiki/Commons:Copyright_tags) or explore this nested [overview of several thousands(!) of copyright templates](https://commons.wikimedia.org/wiki/Category:License_tags) being used on Commons.

-For most people finding their ways in this system can feel like working through a jungle of overlapping licensing options and confusing terminology, undermining the intended simplicity and standardization.
+Both insiders and outsiders will struggle to find their ways in this system, it can feel like working through a jungle of overlapping licensing options and confusing terminology, undermining the intended simplicity and standardization.

 However, this complexity is not entirely surprising.
 Wikimedia Commons accepts media from any country and any historical period, and must therefore be able to handle the copyright rules and exceptions from dozens of legal systems worldwide.
 This elaborate system is necessary because Wikimedia Commons is a global, evolving platform.
-New templates are regularly added as contributors find new sources for uploaded or as local copyright regulations change.
+Templates are regularly added or updated as contributors find new sources for uploads or as local copyright regulations change.

 =============================

-## Public domain templates in Wikimedia Commons
+## Zooming in: public domain templates in Wikimedia Commons
 Even if we narrow the scope and look only at public domain templates, things remain pretty complicated.
 And even if we only cionsider public domain templates, the variety and numbers are still pretty large.

 https://commons.wikimedia.org/wiki/Commons:Copyright_tags/General_public_domain - give a ioverview of over 70  General public domain templates